She Says (Unwritten Law song)

-"She Says" is a song by the San Diego-based rock band Unwritten Law, released as the second single from the band's 2005 album Here's to the Mourning.
+"She Says" is a song by the San Diego–based rock band Unwritten Law, released as the second single from the band's 2005 album Here's to the Mourning.
 It was written by singer Scott Russo along with Aimee Allen and Phil Jamieson, and was produced by Sean Beavan.
-It reached #32 on Billboard's Alternative Songs chart.
+It reached No. 32 on Billboard's Alternative Songs chart.